AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 `StartFPSChart` and `StopFPSChart`

-Results in a .csv file that can be used to be potted in a chart. (eg. in game cutscene or a camera path set up for automated tests).
+Results in a .csv file that can be used to be potted in a chart.
+(eg. in game cutscene or a camera path set up for automated tests).

 ## Profiling CPU

 Profiling can be used to capture information causing __bottlenecks__ or slowdowns in both the CPU and GPU.

 `stat Startfile` // To start

 `stat Stopfile` // To stop

 These captures can be loaded and analyzed through the __Unreal Frontend__ in the Editor.

+* __In addition it is worth to add:__

+`-toggledrawevents -statnamedevents -trace=cpu,frame,gpu,LoadTime,file,memory,net,Bookmark,log`